-• Students are to get on/off the bus in an orderly manner.

-- Students should remain seated for the duration of the bus ride. - Students should use inside voices when talking with their seat partner. - Bus windows should only be operated with the permission of the driver.
+- Students are to get on/off the bus in an orderly manner. - Students should remain seated for the duration of the bus ride. - Students should use inside voices when talking with their seat partner. - Bus windows should only be operated with the permission of the driver.
 Nothing is to be passed out of or through the window. - Students should respect each other and the bus driver and should keep their hands, feet, and objects to themselves.
-Safe behavior is always expected. - The bus driver and/or administration may assign/change students' seats at any time. - Students are not permitted to leave the bus except at their designated stop and are not permitted to ride another bus without permission from the principal.
+Safe behavior is always expected. - The bus driver and/or administration may assign/change students' seats at any time. - Students are not permitted to leave the bus except at their designated stop and are not permitted to ride another bus without permission from the principal. - Students are not permitted to eat or drink on the school bus.